EGjohnson/EGjohnson.github.io/README.md

 You can use the [editor on GitHub](https://github.com/EGjohnson/EGjohnson.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

+### Notes on Site
+when making changes to html template files remove  "_site/" on the git ingore file so the changes will be noticed by the templates who are themselves drawing on the changed template.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown